Early childhood education and care (ECEC)

 Primary and lower secondary education is provided within a single-structure system.
 This level education lasts 9 years and is provided in comprehensive schools.

 Comprehensive schools have year grades 1–9.
-Education starts in the year a child fills 7 years and lasts until pupils are 15–16 years old.
+Education starts in the year a child turns 7 and lasts until pupils are 15–16 years old.

 Municipalities have a statutory duty to organise comprehensive school education for all 7 – 15/16-year-olds living in their area.
 Municipalities assign a school place to each pupil close to their homes.
 However, parents or guardians are also free to apply for a place in another school of their preference, where the pupil can start if there is room for them.